Connecticut Health Foundation Inc

 1. Systems-Level Change Focus The foundation explicitly seeks projects with "potential for broader, systems level change."
 Applications should demonstrate how the project will create change beyond direct service delivery and affect the systems that impact people's health.

 3. Policy Connection Strong applications connect their work to policy change.
-The foundation values projects that involve advocacy, organizing, or piloting innovative approaches that can inform policy decisions.
+The foundation values projects that involve advocacy, organising, or piloting innovative approaches that can inform policy decisions.

-4. Community Voice The foundation prioritizes grassroots organizations that are led by people of color.
+4. Community Voice The foundation prioritises grassroots organisations that are led by people of colour.
 Applications should demonstrate community engagement and how the project elevates community voices in the policy process.

 5. Alignment with Strategic Priorities Projects that directly align with one of the foundation's four key focus areas (health care coverage expansion, maternal health equity, community health workers, or infrastructure for health equity) are more likely to be funded.